 The South African High Commissioner in New Delhi, India is accredited to Bangladesh and Nepal on a non-residential basis.
 Bangladesh holds large potential for the expansion of trade and economic relations.
-Over the recent years, bilateral relations between South Africa and Bangladesh have deepened and grown exponentially, with bilateral trade amounting to almost R5 billion in 2020, with a trade balance of R2.01 billion in South Africa's favour.
-Bilateral relations with Bangladesh are cordial and conducted under the umbrella of the structured SOM.
+Over the recent years, bilateral relations between South Africa and Bangladesh have deepened and grown exponentially.